NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_targets.rst

 ---------------------------------------------

 The performance of a machine learning model can be affected if the distribution of targets changes.
-The target distribution can change both becuase of data drift but also because of label shift.
+The target distribution can change both because of data drift but also because of label shift.

 Moreover a change in the target distribution may mean that business assumptions on which the model is used may need to be revisited.